YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/this.md

 The `this` keyword refers to the current instance of the class and is also used as a modifier of the first parameter of an extension method.

-- Refers to the current instance of a class
+- Refers to the current instance of a class:
   ```cs
     using System;